Multi-Prompt Alignment for Multi-Source Unsupervised Domain Adaptation: Introduction

-In light of this, we present a surprisingly easy framework, \textbf{M}ulti-\textbf{P}rompt \textbf{A}lignment (MPA), for multi-source UDA.
-MPA is composed of two stages, one to learn an individual prompt by tuning a small set of parameters for each source and target domain pair and one to mine the relationships among learned prompts through deriving a shared embedding space.
-The resulting embedding is expected to be domain-invariant and can generalize to unseen domains.
-More specifically, for the first stage, given a source domain and a target domain, we use CLIP as our backbone and learn one prompt tailored for such a pair.
-We then align all the learned prompts in a latent space of a lower dimension $d_I$.
-This is accomplished by a simple auto-encoder network with a reconstruction loss.
-Additionally, we incorporate an $\mathcal{L}_1$ loss so that the reconstructed prompts agree on the classification of target images.
-This is beneficial for prompts to handle situations in which the target data lies near the decision boundary.
-We conduct extensive experiments on multiple benchmarks and the results show that our method outperforms state-of-the-art methods clearly in the multi-source setting.
-In particular, on DomainNet \citep{peng2019moment}, the most challenging dataset for multi-source UDA so far, MPA surpasses all state-of-the-arts methods.
-More importantly, as the latent space is optimized with prompts from multiple source domains, it encodes knowledge shared by different domains and could potentially generalize to unseen domains by traversing the space.
-Consequently, we show how surprisingly easy it is to tune the learned low-dimensional embedding for deployment in unseen domains.
-In summary, our contributions are three-fold: \begin{itemize} \item[$\bullet$] We introduce \textbf{M}ulti-\textbf{P}rompt \textbf{A}lignment (MPA) for multi-source UDA.
-MPA takes advantage of prompt learning, thus greatly reducing the number of parameters needed for training compared with alternative methods. \item[$\bullet$] MPA learns a latent embedding space by maximizing the consensus of multiple learned prompts and the resulting low-dimensional embedding facilitates surprisingly easy adaptation to novel unseen domains. \item[$\bullet$] MPA achieves state-of-the-art results on several popular benchmarks.
-Specifically, on the large-scale DomainNet dataset, MPA achieves the best reported average accuracy.
-Moreover, tuning the learned latent subspace offers comparable results with even fewer parameters when generalizing to unseen domains. \end{itemize}
+In light of this, we present a surprisingly simple framework, \textbf{M}ulti-\textbf{P}rompt \textbf{A}lignment (MPA), for multi-source UDA.
+MPA is composed of two steps---one to learn an individual prompt by tuning a small set of parameters for each source and target domain pair, while the next to mine the relationships among the learned prompts by deriving a shared embedding space that is domain-invariant.
+More specifically, given a source domain and a target domain, we use CLIP as our backbone and learn one prompt tailored for such a pair.
+Then, inspired by the intrinsic dimensionality of data \cite{wang2014generalized}, we further reconstruct all the learned prompts using a simple auto-encoder network, aiming at removing redundant information potentially stemmed from the discrepancies among all the source domains.
+Finally, given the denoised prompts, an $\mathcal{L}_1$ constraint is incorporated as our alignment strategy so that the prompts agree on the classification of target images.

+We conduct extensive experiments on multiple benchmarks and the results clearly show that our approach outperforms state-of-the-art methods in the multi-source setting.
+In particular, on DomainNet \cite{peng2019moment}, the most challenging dataset for multi-source UDA to date, MPA surpasses all state-of-the-art methods.
+Additionally, as the latent space is optimized with prompts from multiple sources, it encodes knowledge shared by different domains and could potentially generalize to multiple target domains by traversing the space.
+Consequently, we show how to tune the learned low-dimensional embedding for efficient deployment to a streamlined set of target domains, a strategy we name \textbf{L}atent \textbf{S}ubspace \textbf{T}uning (LST).
+In summary, our contributions are three-fold: